eleanor-koo/LEAP_Bootcamp_summer_2025/README.md

-The files are the assignments for the LEAP Winter Bootcamp (2025), Day 1.
+The files are the assignments for the LEAP Winter Bootcamp (2025).

 Files in assignment and lessons are referenced from https://earth-env-data-science.github.io/intro.html (Author: Ryan Abernathey, with significant contributions from Kerry Key, Tim Crone, and Julius Busecke) with slight modifications.